 Converting the switches in the center console to LED

 Especially in the switches I think LEDs can be a useful substitute.
-Because of the tight spots where the bulbs are and their black surroundings, they get hotter and burn trough faster.
-I can’t remember seeing them work in both of my Renaults.
+Because of the tight spots where the bulbs are and their black surroundings, they get hotter and burn trough faster than all the other bulbs.
+In my oldest R18 the heat of the bulb eventualy even burned through the plastic of the switch!

 Getting the panel with the switches out, disconnecting the switches and pulling them out is pretty straight forward.
 Being a GTL model, mine has just 2 switches: rear window heating and hazard lights.